• Skip to primary navigation

 • Hearty, savory, earthy, slightly creamy, with a spicy kick

-• Budget-friendly recipe that uses simple whole foods and pantry-friendly ingredients, like this vegetarian potato soup
+• Budget-friendly recipe that uses simple whole foods and pantry-friendly ingredients like my lentil soup

 • Excellent meal-prep option for a busy weeknight (with slow cooker instructions provided as well)